inventhouse/cookery/Recipes/5MinuteBrownie.md

 Microwave for about 90 seconds, or just a little after the brownie stops rising.

-Add a scoop of ice cream on top and eat from the mug with a spoon.
+Add a scoop of ice cream on top and eat it right from the mug with a spoon.